Online Gambling in Virginia

 - Leaderboard promotions

 Responsible Gambling is an aspect of the industry that the Commonwealth of Virginia takes very seriously.
-Part of the reason why the government pushes back on legalization is because of the increased risk of gambling addictions.
+Part of the reason why the government pushes back on legalization is due to the increased risk of gambling addictions.

 If you or anyone you know suffers from problem gaming, check out some of these VA responsible gaming resources: